maishathasin/SemanticSimilarity-rs/README.md

 ## Features
 - Parallel Computation: Utilizes rayon for parallel processing.
-- Bring your own embedding: Use any embedding model to generate embeddings and compute the similarity/distance scores
+- Bring your own embedding: Use any embedding model to generate embeddings and compute the similarity/distance scores.